 3. Rapport-building and listening

 You can only build rapport if you’re listening to other people’s voices.
 Mind you—it’s equally important to pay heed to their enthusiasm and the lack of it.
 Rapport and listening skills go hand in hand, one can’t exist without the other.

 Making decisions may seem like a pretty straightforward thing to do.
 And that's the case when everyone agrees on the course of action.
 But everything changes when opinions start to differ and you need to make an unpopular decision.
 What distinguishes great team players from the average ones is the ability to see the big picture, put their egos aside, and work towards the common goal.

 The very idea behind organizing a team is to solve a problem.
 That’s why problem-solving skills are fundamental for each and every team member.
 The ability to look at an issue from multiple angles and utilize your time management skills on the basis of individual team member’s skills drive the entire team’s performance and success.

 To solve any problem effectively and efficiently you must be able to devise a master plan that every team member understands, follows, and knows where it leads to.
 Once the plan is agreed upon, all team members will be able to organize their tasks, establish deadlines, and orchestrate their efforts.

 7. Persuasion and influencing skills

 Being persuasive isn’t a character trait.
 It’s a skill you can learn.
 In the context of teamwork, this applies mostly to team leaders who must inspire everyone to contribute to achieving team goals and objectives.
-A good start to build such leadership skills is to hone-in on your presentation skills.
+A good start to building such leadership skills is to hone in on your presentation skills.